ngenerics/ngenerics/README.md

 algorithms.
 For a complete list, please see the [wiki](https://github.com/ngenerics/ngenerics/wiki).

 **Note**: This project is being resurrected at the moment.
 A lot has happened in 10 years, and plenty of changes are to be expected.
+Changes planned are documented here: [Planned Changes](https://github.com/ngenerics/ngenerics/wiki/Cleanup)

 Nuget packages can be found [here](https://nuget.org/packages/NGenerics/).

-CI Builds provided by [Codebetter TeamCity build server](http://teamcity.codebetter.com)
+Builds provided by [Codebetter TeamCity build server](http://teamcity.codebetter.com), might be superseded by Travis.

 Old builds can still be found at the old project site at [Google Code](https://code.google.com/p/ngenerics/).